wp-blocks/cf7-antispam/readme.txt

 A trustworthy antispam plugin for Contact Form 7.
 Simple but effective.

 == Description ==
-Antispam for Contact Form 7 is an anti-bot plugin for your contact form, that without boring you with configurations, remove the spam from your mail.
+Antispam for Contact Form 7 is an anti-bot plugin for your contact form, that without boring you with configurations, block bots from flood your email inbox.
-We have several methods to detect fake users and an auto-learning mechanism based on a statistical "Bayesian" spam filter.
+We use several methods to detect bots (always updated) and an auto-learning mechanism based on a statistical "Bayesian" spam filter.
 So as your site receives spam and real emails, learn to distinguish between them!

 Basic Spam Filters: